How do you cope during challenging times?

-Nick and Rina talk about the beauty of simple things.
-The idea of having a personal mission which doesn’t have to be this big life goal.
+There is this beauty of having a personal mission which doesn’t have to be this big life goal.
 The sense of purpose that you have can be very small, you can find your purpose on a day-to-day basis, you can find it in the small things.

-Nick stated that something he learned from Ikigai is that you don’t always have to be an ambitious person trying to change the world.
+Ikigai is an example that you don’t always have to be an ambitious person trying to change the world.
 Everyone can find a sense of purpose starting with the small things.

 One’s purpose doesn’t have to be something big or impactful.
 You can also find purpose in doing simple things, things that make you feel alive, things that give you satisfaction.